overvis/overvis-docs/ocp-visualizations/02-basic-example/02-export/README.md

 ![Static version displayed](img-first-try-view.png)

 Everything appears the same as in the editor.
-Next step is to bind the data and add the interaction.
+The next step is to bind the data and add the interaction.

 Next: [Binding the data to the graphics](../03-bind-data/README.md)